librajt/shtml2html/README.md

 shtml2html -d "release version"
 ```

-You should be clear that the destination is eithor **a file name** or **a folder name**, or file(s) will appear in the wrong place.
-Of course, you can track the folder with the console infomation.
+You should be clear that the destination is either **a file name** or **a folder name**, or file(s) will appear in the wrong place.
+Of course, you can track the folder from the console information.

 Usage -- nodejs file
 ----------
 The best example is the `cli.js` source file in the `src` folder.
-Also, this is a quick start:
+Also, here is a quick start:
 ```
 var shtml2html = require('shtml2html');
 shtml2html(pathFrom, pathTo, pathWwwroot);